Cart

 The material of your mattress plays a huge role in comfort.
 Memory foam is fantastic for shoulder pain because it excels at cushioning joints and contouring to your body, relieving pressure right where you need it.
 If you like that deep, hugging feel, foam is a great choice.
 On the other hand, hybrid mattresses combine foam layers with an innerspring coil system.
 This gives you the best of both worlds: the pressure relief of foam plus the responsive support and bounce from the coils.
 That little bit of bounce can also make it easier to change positions during the night without feeling stuck.

-Prioritize Pressure Relief and Zoned Support
+Why Pressure Relief and Support Zones Are Key

 A great mattress for shoulder pain does two things perfectly: it provides pressure relief to cushion your shoulder and offers support to keep your spine aligned.
 Some of the best models achieve this with zoned support.
 This is a design where the mattress is intentionally firmer in certain areas and softer in others.
 For example, it might be firmer under your hips to prevent them from sinking too low and softer under your shoulders to allow for gentle contouring.
 This targeted approach helps maintain a neutral spine position all night, reducing strain on your joints and letting your muscles fully relax.